mapping-commons/sssom/src/docs/spec-formats-tsv.md

 ### Condensation

 “Condensation” is the opposite of “propagation”.
 It is the operation of assigning common values to the propagatable slots of the set, based on the values of these slots on individual mappings.
-That operation SHOULD be performed a SSSOM/TSV writer prior to writing a set into a SSSOM/TSV file.
+That operation SHOULD be performed by a SSSOM/TSV writer prior to writing a set into a SSSOM/TSV file.

 For any given propagatable slot, condensation is only allowed if (1) all mappings in the set have the same value, and (2) the mapping set does not already have a value in the slot, unless that value happens to be the same as the value in all mappings.
 If those two conditions are met, then a condensating SSSOM/TSV writer MUST (1) set the value of the slot on the `MappingSet` object to the common value of the slot in all mappings, and (2) remove the condensed value from the individual `Mapping` object.